The UK’s Future King celebrates 40th Birthday – £5 coin issued to commemorate event

 One of the first beasts to greet you on the Moat Bridge of Hampton Court Palace, the crowned Lion of England supports a shield bearing the combination of two coats of arms – of Henry VIII and Jane Seymour.

 A brave and ferocious lion has featured on the shield of England for as long as it has existed.
+Representing English courage, strength, dignity, and pride, this beast remains an iconic heraldic symbol to this very day.

-Designed by David Lawrence, this brand new £5 coin shows the crowned Lion in a powerful stance.
+Designed by David Lawrence, this £5 coin shows the crowned Lion in a powerful stance.
 Its lips are curled, exposing the ferocious grimace of teeth, and its claws clasp tightly around the shield of arms it stands to protect.

-This brand new coin is the second issue in this exciting series celebrating the history of the Tudor dynasty.
-You can order your 2022 UK Lion of England £5 coin for JUST £12.99 (+p&p) today by clicking here >>
+This coin is no longer available at The Royal Mint, but you can order your 2022 UK Lion of England £5 coin for JUST £24.99 (+p&p) today by clicking here >>

 2022 UK Seymour Panther £5